os-cau/cau-repl/docs/repl.md

 > The job is then ready for archiving or resuming it.
 >
 > When invoked as `cancelforce`, previously active threads will be forcefully terminated after a grace period of 10s.
 >
+> Jobs that don't have `inputs` can only be forcefully cancelled.
+>
 > **Returns** a boolean indicating if the job transitioned to the "cancelling" or "cancelled" state (could e.g. be
 > false for jobs that finished in the meantime).